yangyongzhen/go8583/README.md

 # go8583
 easy and simple 8583 Protocol Analysis by go Language

-it's so easy to use,and support UnionPay, signin and qrcode deal How to use?
+it's so easy,and support UnionPay, signin and qrcode deal How to use?

 `
 func main() {